GHK-Cu expectations guide

 GHK-Cu results timeline: skin, scalp, and follow-up questions

-Set realistic expectations for topical GHK-Cu foam, including what to track, when to reassess, irritation red flags, hair-loss workup questions, and online seller claims to avoid.
+Set realistic expectations for topical GHK-Cu foam, including what to track, when to reassess, refill-value questions, irritation red flags, hair-loss workup questions, and online seller claims to avoid.

 A conservative follow-up timeline